observIQ/bindplane-agent/docs/logging.md

 # Logging

-The observIQ Distro for OpenTelemetry Collector offers two methods of collecting logs.
+The BindPlane Agent offers two methods of collecting logs.
 First is individual receivers such as Filelog and Journald.
 Second is the Plugin receiver which utilizes pre-configured plugins to gather logs from many different sources.

-## Using Indivudal Receivers
+## Using Individual Receivers

 To add logging using an individual receiver, add the receiver into your `config.yaml` similar to the Filelog example below.
 The available logging receivers include: